evbox/station-simulator/README.md

 `./gradlew run -Parguments="ws://{ocpp_endpoint_url} --configuration {'stations':[{'id':'EVB-P17390866','evse':{'count':1,'connectors':1}}]}"`

-For the complete documentation refer tot the wiki.
+For the complete documentation refer to the wiki.

 ## Full Documentation
 See the [Wiki](https://github.com/evbox/station-simulator/wiki) for full documentation, examples, operational details and other information.